 - Time management is one of the most important skills in real estate and can help a great deal when you need to schedule multiple showings for multiple clients in the same day

-Real Estate Earnings and Career Outlook
+Real Estate Career Outlook and Salary Information

 Here's a question that's probably on your mind -- How much do realtors make?
 The most accurate answer is that it depends on several factors, from the state where you live and the office where you work to your level of education or experience and the type of real estate you sell.